 Fire wire standards

-Using the right length and size of emergency towing-off pennants depend on the deadweight tonnage of the ship as well as the position of the securing bitts.
+Using the right length and size of emergency towing-off pennants depends on the deadweight tonnage of the ship as well as the position of the securing bitts.

 Recommended MBL and Length of fire wires according to ISGOTT and MEG.